Learning in repeated auctions: Learning theory and auction design

 \subsection{Repeated auctions only from a seller's standpoint}

-The first natural repeated setting consists in understanding how the seller can learn a revenue-maximizing auction mechanism from a dataset of values.
-In the example of Ebay marketplace, the seller (Ebay) observes numerous auctions a day over similar items.
+The first natural repeated game setting consists in understanding how the seller can learn a revenue-maximizing auction mechanism from a dataset of bids or values.
+In the example of Ebay marketplace, the seller (Ebay) observes numerous auctions a day for similar items.
 Hence, from its point of view, the mechanism is repeated and she can aim at optimizing some long-term revenue.
-On the contrary, buyers are individuals that participate to a few, if not a single, auctions at best.
-Then, from their point of the view, the mechanism still look like one-shot auctions and they are bound to implement myopic short-term strategies, optimizing point-wisely their utility (by opposition to long-term).
-Let consider the simplifying assumption where bidder values on the platform are sampled from a certain unknown distribution, that encompasses the variability in their readiness to pay a certain price.
-Assuming the bidders actually bid their true value (for instance, if the mechanism chosen is fixed and ``incentive-compatible'', i.e., bidding truthfully is optimal), the seller has then access at the end of the day to a dataset of buyer values.
+On the contrary, buyers are individuals that participate in a few, if not a single, auctions at best.
+Then, from their point of the view, the mechanism still looks like a one-shot auction and they are bound to implement myopic short-term strategies, optimizing point-wise their utility (by opposition to long-term and effectively in expectation).
+Let us consider the simplifying assumption where bidder values on the platform are sampled from a certain unknown distribution, that encompasses the variability in their readiness to pay a certain price.
+Assuming the bidders actually bid their true value (for instance, if the mechanism chosen is fixed and ``incentive-compatible'', i.e., bidding one's value is optimal for buyers), the seller has then access at the end of the day to a dataset of buyer values.

-Inspired by the computational learning formalism, \citet{ColRou14} initiated a line of research aiming at finding approximations of the revenue-maximizing auction, if possibly efficiently, with approximation guarantees depending on the size of the dataset gathered (a.k.a., the sample complexity).
+Inspired by the computational learning formalism, \citet{elkind2007designing, balcan2008reducing, ColRou14} initiated a line of research aiming at finding approximations of the revenue-maximizing auction, if possible, efficiently, with approximation guarantees depending on the size of the dataset gathered (a.k.a., the sample complexity).
 This setting is called the \emph{batch learning setting}.
 A variant considers the case where the flow of buyers is continuously coming on the platform and the seller can update continuously her mechanism.
 This is \emph{the online learning setting} introduced in \citep{cesa2015regret}.
-In all this family of problems, it is crucial that bidders from one auction to the other are different, i.e., a single bidder is only participating to a single auction.
-In this case, if the seller uses a one-shot incentive-compatible auction, she makes sure to observe the exact values for each bidder.
-As a consequence, the samples gathered in the dataset do have the same distribution of the samples that will be gathered and treated in the future.
+In all these problems, it is crucial that the samples gathered in the dataset do have the same distribution as the samples that will be gathered and treated in the future.